rjcpascual/Common-Password-Analysis-ML/README.md

   - `full-password-dataset.csv`

 - **images/**
-  Visualizations related to the confusion matrices and model performance.
+  Images related to the confusion matrices and model performance.
+Includes a Jupyter Notebook that contains code to create the visualizations.

 - **models/**
-  Exported machine learning models in CSV format.
+  Exported machine learning models as Jupyter Notebooks (.ipynb).

 - **reports/**
   Classification reports and confusion matrices for each model in CSV format.